Skip to main content

 • Can neglect micronutrient intake if food choices consistently favor processed, 'junk' foods to hit macros.

-• Requires consistent tracking and meticulous planning, which can be time-consuming for some.
+• Requires consistent tracking and careful planning, which can be time-consuming for some.

 • May lead to a focus solely on numbers, potentially diminishing appreciation for food quality and satiety cues.